Funny German Phrases: Learn 10 Hilarious Expressions | German Everywhere

 "Einen Vogel haben"

 Who among us has not met a "strange" person?
 The one she talks to herself, laughs for no reason, or wears a foil hat so the aliens don't "catch" her.
 Well, for such characters, the Germans have the perfect phrase: "Einen Vogel haben"!
-Literally, it means "having a bird".
-It sounds crazy, but it makes sense, trust me!
+Literally, it means "having a bird", but it means being crazy.